jsfour/awsdyndns/readme.md

 # awsdyndns

-Awsdyndns is a dynamic dns tool that uses Route53.
-The way I use this is by setting it up on a RaspberryPi running and running this program on a 10 minute cron.
+Awsdyndns is a [dynamic dns](https://en.wikipedia.org/wiki/Dynamic_DNS) tool that updates a Route53 hostname with the current public IP of the caller.
+The way I use awsdyndns is by installing it on a RaspberryPi and running the program on a 10 minute cron.

-The program updates a target dns hostname `my.host.com.` with the current public IP address of the computer that is calling it.

 Public IP is attained via [ipify](https://www.ipify.org/).